-Patients who are local to Birmingham, Alabama are able to schedule in-person appointments with our treatment team.
-We can also provide care to out-of-state patients through telehealth appointments.
+Patients who are permanent Alabama residents are now able to schedule in-person appointments with our treatment team.
+We can also provide remote care to patients who live outside the state of Alabama.
 All patients receive close monitoring and follow-up throughout the duration of their treatment.

 Long COVID Treatment Protocol

 Our knowledgeable team of providers has extensive experience in treating patients with long COVID.
 Every patient receives a thorough evaluation, treatment plan, and a close monitoring follow-up schedule.

 Our Long COVID Treatment Protocol includes:

 - Testing: We utilize diverse testing and diagnostic tools to provide our team with a clear, up-to-date assessment of your body's systems.
 Your testing may include chest X-rays, EKGs, laboratory testing, and genetic testing.
 Other testing may be required.

 - Microscopic blood evaluations: Our team has been trained in the use of a state-of-the-art immunofluorescent microscope to evaluate your blood plasma for microclots, which are a known cause of long COVID symptoms.

 - Individualized treatment plan: Long COVID-19 is a systemic illness that impacts every patient differently.
 Your provider will design a treatment plan grounded in research and targeted at your symptoms.
 This treatment plan may include prescribed pharmaceuticals, natural supplements, and vitamins.